TEDxNTUA/tedxntua2019/docs/about/index.md

 # About application

 The section of the website that presents the "About" page.
-Each paragraph has a title and a text field.

 ## Models

 ### About

-Attributes:
-* `title`: Title
-* `text`: Text Field

 ## Views

-Located at project/about/templates/index.html